jonathanbossenger/block-theme-course/module-04/02-Exporting-Custom-Templates-Template-Parts.md

 The main reason for this is that custom templates and template parts do not have specific, predefined names within the Template Hierarchy system.

-For this reason, it's not possible to automatically export the code to a file name you specifiy, as it might be with a page, post, or single template, or a header or footer template part.
+For this reason, it's not possible to automatically export the code to a file name you specify, as it might be with a page, post, or single template, or a header or footer template part.

 Instead, you might choose to manually export the code to a file to give it a specific name, and then register your custom templates and template parts in the theme.json file.

-## Exporting Custom Templates
+## Manually Exporting Custom Templates

 To start, export the alternative page template to a file.
 This process will follow the same process as described in the Manually exporting templates section of the Exporting theme files lesson from Module 01.